joker-b/botzo/_posts/2024-07-30-NowhereRide.md

 The second surprise was Google's insistence that I _must_ take a particular bridge over the Nieuwemeerdijk canal: a bridge that was fenced-off and that had clearly been closed and under construction for months.
 Grass and weeds were growing all over it and through the pavement.

-The manual overrides to this route added another forty minutes to the ride, along parks and canals, some of it through the rain.
-I had no real complaints at all!
+The manual overrides to this route added another forty minutes to the ride, along green parks and peaceful canals, some of it through the rain -- even a functional [windmill.](https://molenvansloten.nl/) I had no real complaints at all!

-Approaching the city center, the completeness of Amsterdam's celbrated cycling infrastructure showed its deserved fame.
+Approaching Amsterdam city center, the completeness of Amsterdam's celbrated cycling infrastructure showed its deserved fame.
 Roundabouts, dedicated crossings, space on every sidewalk, terrific.

 ### The "It" Bike